flutter/website/src/development/ui/advanced/shaders.md

 By default, the image uses a clamping address mode.
 Currently customization of the address mode is not supported and needs to be emulated in the shader.

-### Performance Considerations
+### Performance considerations

-When targeting the Skia backend loading the shader may be expensive, since it must be compiled to the appropriate platform specific shader at runtime.
-If you intend to use one or more shaders during an animation, prefer to precache the fragment program objects before starting the animation.
+When targeting the Skia backend, loading the shader might be expensive since it must be compiled to the appropriate platform-specific shader at runtime.
+If you intend to use one or more shaders during an animation, consider precaching the fragment program objects before starting the animation.

+You can reuse a `FragmentShader` object across frames;
-The FragmentShader object can be reused across frames, and this will be more efficient than creating a new FragmentShader per-frame.
+this is more efficient than creating a new `FragmentShader` for each frame.

 For a more detailed guide on writing performant shaders, see [shader_optimization.md] from the flutter/engine.